-After more than two years of COVID-disrupted renovations, Singapore Airlines has soft launched its new SilverKris Lounge at Changi Airport Terminal 3.
-This marks the first phase of a S$50 million overhaul of its flagship lounges, overseen by hospitality designers Hirsch Bedner Associates (HBA).
+Back in November 2021, Singapore Airlines opened its brand new SilverKris Business Class Lounge at Changi Airport Terminal 3, the first of four lounges to complete a S$50 million overhaul spearheaded by hospitality designers Hirsch Bedner Associates (HBA).

 Access and Operating Hours